thpglobal/votebdjs/README.md

 * server.js handles simple find queries and static pages

 ## Installation
-* Clone the repository, creating a new folder
-* Make sure node and npm are working
-* To start locally, issue node server.js
+* We are going to set this up in the same folder as before and utilizing some of the old files
+* The client files will be in /votebd/client/app2020
+* The server will be /votebd/le

 ## Structure
-* Each page is made up of a copy of index.html, which includes header.html, a middle.html and footer.html where middle
+* Each page is made up of a copy of template.html, which includes header.html and footer.html
-* At the moment, everything is local so it can run offline without access to cdn.
+* The main content will be adapted from the existing view pages
+*